zencart/documentation/content/user/performance/webserver_tuning.md

 - `max_execution_time` is commonly set to 60 seconds, which should be fine
 - `max_input_time` is commonly set to 60 seconds, which is normally fine, except if you're doing large uploads such as huge photos or large input files with plugins like [EasyPopulate](/user/products/easypopulate/)
 - `file_uploads` must be set to "On" if you expect to be able to upload files either via your admin interface or receive files from your customers
-- `post_max_size` should be set to at least 8M, or even 32M or larger if you're uploading large images or large attachments/imports
+- `post_max_size` should be set to something that matches the size of files you will allow to be uploaded, whether by customers or by yourself as an administrator.
+Start with at least 8M, or even 32M or larger if you're uploading large images or large attachments or doing large data-imports.
-- `upload_max_filesize` should be set to the same as post_max_size
+- `upload_max_filesize` should be set to the same as `post_max_size`
-- `cURL` must be compiled into PHP with OpenSSL support selected
 - `gzip` compression should be enabled: `zlib` extension should be loaded and `zlib.output_compression` should be set to a non-zero value

-See https://docs.zen-cart.com/user/first_steps/server_requirements/#php-extensionsmodules-used-by-zen-cart for additional details.

 ## MySQL Tuning